-The Court may not exercise jurisdiction with respect to an act of aggression committed by a Non-State Party.]

-- 2. Where the Prosecutor concludes that there is a reasonable basis to proceed with an investigation in respect of a crime of aggression, he or she shall first ascertain whether the Security Council has made a determination of an act of aggression committed by the State concerned.
-The Prosecutor shall notify the Secretary-General of the United Nations of the situation before the Court, including any relevant information and documents. - Where the Security Council has made such a determination, the Prosecutor may proceed with the investigation in respect of a crime of aggression. - (Alternative 1) In the absence of such a determination, the Prosecutor may not proceed with the investigation in respect of a crime of aggression. - (Alternative 2) Where no such determination is made within [6] months after the date of notification, the Prosecutor may proceed with the investigation in respect of a crime of aggression, provided that the Pre-Trial Chamber has authorized the commencement of the investigation in respect of a crime of aggression in accordance with the procedure contained in article 15; - A determination of an act of aggression by an organ outside the Court shall be without prejudice to the Court's own findings under this Statute. - This article is without prejudice to the provisions relating to the exercise of jurisdiction with respect to other crimes referred to in article 5.
+- 1. The Court may exercise jurisdiction over the crime of aggression in accordance with article 13, subject to the provisions of this article. - 2.
+Where the Prosecutor concludes that there is a reasonable basis to proceed with an investigation in respect of a crime of aggression, he or she shall first ascertain whether the Security Council has made a determination of an act of aggression committed by the State concerned.
+The Prosecutor shall notify the Secretary-General of the United Nations of the situation before the Court, including any relevant information and documents. - 3.
+Where the Security Council has made such a determination, the Prosecutor may proceed with the investigation in respect of a crime of aggression. - 4.
+(Alternative 1) In the absence of such a determination, the Prosecutor may not proceed with the investigation in respect of a crime of aggression,